dhammateca/dhammapada-munindo/manuscript/markdown/dhp-16.md

 one holds dear is painful,\\
 while if you take sides\\
 neither for nor against fondness,\\
-there will be no bondage.
+there will be no ties that bind.

 212.\\
 From endearment springs grief.\\